HalyshAnton/AdaIN/README.md

 ![alt text](https://github.com/HalyshAnton/AdaIN/blob/main/weighted%20stylization.png)

 # Color control
-To preserve the color of the content image, we first match the color distribution of the style image to that of the content image using linear transform for each pixel.
-The nperform a normal style transfer.
+To preserve the color of the content image, we first match the color distribution of the style image to that of the content image using linear transform for each pixel.I use 3 methods for building matrix A: cholesky, PCA and building symetric matrix.
+After that I perform a normal style transfer with new style image.

 ![alt_text](https://github.com/HalyshAnton/AdaIN/blob/main/formulas/formula%20color%20control.png)
 ![alt text](https://github.com/HalyshAnton/AdaIN/blob/main/color%20control.png)